-The ZL2005 incorporates a non-linear response (NLR) loop that decreases the response time and the output voltage deviation in the event of a sudden output load current step.
+The ZL2005P incorporates a non-linear response (NLR) loop that decreases the response time and the output voltage deviation in the event of a sudden output load current step.
 The NLR loop incorporates a secondary error signal processing path that bypasses the primary error loop when the output begins to transition outside of the standard regulation limits.
 This scheme results in a higher equivalent loop bandwidth than is possible using a traditional linear loop.

 When a load current step function imposed on the output causes the output voltage to drop below the lower regulation limit, the NLR circuitry will force a positive correction signal that will turn on the upper MOSFET and quickly force the output to increase.
-Conversely, a negative load step (i.e., removing a large load current) will cause the NLR circuitry to force a negative correction signal that will turn on the lower MOSFET and quickly force the output to decrease.
+A negative load step will cause the NLR circuitry to force a negative correction signal that will turn on the lower MOS-FET and quickly force the output to decrease.